microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 }
 ```

-Modify `Startup.cs` and register our data access with the list of services:
+Modify `Startup.cs` and register our data access with the list of services (IoC):

 ```diff
 public void ConfigureServices(IServiceConnection services)